opentracing-contrib/java-spring-jaeger/README.md

 For a project to be able to actually instrument a Spring stack, one or more of the purpose built starters (like `io.opentracing.contrib:opentracing-spring-web-starter` or `io.opentracing.contrib:opentracing-spring-cloud-starter`)
 would also have to be included in the POM.

-The `opentracing-jaeger-spring-web-starter` starter is convenience starter that includes both `opentracing-spring-jaeger-starter` and `opentracing-spring-web-starter`
+The `opentracing-spring-jaeger-web-starter` starter is convenience starter that includes both `opentracing-spring-jaeger-starter` and `opentracing-spring-web-starter`
 This means that by including it, simple web Spring Boot microservices include all the necessary dependencies to instrument Web requests / responses and send traces to Jaeger.

 ## Configuration